cds-snc/canadalogin-static-website/website/src/en/users/get-started/get-started.md

 CanadaLogin is a secure and easy way to access Government of Canada services online.

-Participating programs and services use CanadaLogin to help protect their users.
+Participating programs and services will be able to use CanadaLogin to help protect their users.
 When you try to access a participating program or service you’ll be prompted to sign in or create an account with CanadaLogin before you can access the service.

 <ul class="list-disc mb-300">
-  <li>{% link links.whatisgcsignin 'What is CanadaLogin?' %}</li>
   <li>{% link links.createaccount 'How to create a CanadaLogin' %}</li>
   <li>{% link links.twostepverificationmethods 'What is 2-step verification?' %}</li>
+  <li>{% link links.whatisgcsignin 'Updating your sign-in method to CanadaLogin' %}</li>
+  <li>{% link links.whatisgcsignin 'How to set up multiple CanadaLogin' %}</li>
 </ul>